How war in Ukraine makes future of tanks uncertain | Ukraine and Russia

 “I was an infantryman and I would never want to be in a battle on the ground without the benefit of an armored vehicle with firepower,” he said.

-Justin Crump, a former commander in the British Army and now CEO of the intelligence company Sibylline agrees.
+Justin Crump, a former British Army commander and now CEO of the intelligence firm Sibylline agrees.

 A Ukrainian soldier walks alongside a destroyed Russian main battle tank in the Kharkiv region (Photo: Vitalii Hnidyi/REUTERS)